techiescamp/kubernetes-prometheus/README.md

 ## 🚀 CKA, CKAD, CKS, KCNA & PCA Coupon Codes

-If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save 30%** today using code **APRIL23** at https://kube.promo/devops.
+If you are preparing for CKA, CKAD, CKS, or KCNA exam, **save 20%** today using code **SCRIPT20** at https://kube.promo/devops.
 It is a limited-time offer.
-Or Check out [Linux Foundation coupon](https://scriptcrunch.com/linux-foundation-coupon/) page for the latest voucher codes.

 ## Other Manifest repos